 Identifying relevant budget-line items through a strategically created key word search.
 Where possible, the initial search relates to relevant outcomes and actions as presented in national plans for nutrition.

 Clearly assessing whether the identified budget-line items are specific to nutrition, which allocations are related to nutrition (nutrition-sensitive), and those which are unrelated to nutrition.
 The budget-line items that are found to be not relevant for nutrition are excluded from the analysis after further consultations.

-Weighting or applying an attributed percentage of the allocated budget-line item to nutrition where the percentage is based on the step-two categorization as well as consultation with national experts.
+While no longer recommended, the third step involves weighting or applying an attributed percentage of the allocated budget-line item to nutrition where the percentage is based on the step-two categorization as well as consultation with national experts.